-A Cost Summary Report prepared by JCDecaux and included in Appendix B stated an estimated cost of \$2,475,550 (including GST).
+A Cost Summary Report (at Appendix B) identifies an estimated cost of \$2,475,550 (including GST).

-STATUTORY CONTEXT 5.
+5. STATUTORY CONTEXT

 This section provides an assessment of compliance of the proposed development against the relevant legislation, planning instruments and documents, including: